 to see if that is where the problem lies then re-edit to ensure your color and white balance is accurate.

-A consistent, yet global white balance and/or skin tone issue such as (slightly warm or cool) coupled with occasional issues with things like reflected color and shadow undertones will get you a score of 4.
+A consistent and global white balance and/or skin tone issue (such as images that are slightly warm or cool) coupled with occasional issues like reflected color or shadow undertones will result in a score of 4 of 6 points in this category.

 To achieve a score of 5, skin tones should be accurate most of the time, but if there are inconsistencies they shouldn’t detract from the integrity of the image.
 Color and white balance is accurate the majority of the time and any mixed light or reflected color is managed well.